Temzasse/react-modal-sheet/README.md

 ## Accessibility

-By default react-modal-sheet doesn't include any built-in accessibility properties in order to not make any assumptions and support a wide range of use cases.
-Also by not including 3rd party libraries for features like focus trapping or screen reader support allows you to utilize any accessibility libraries your project already uses, eg. [React Aria](https://react-spectrum.adobe.com/react-aria/getting-started.html), which helps to reduce JS bloat by not including similar libraries multiple times in your app bundle.
+By default, react-modal-sheet doesn't include any built-in accessibility properties in order to not make any assumptions and to support a wide range of use cases.
+Additionally, not including 3rd party libraries for features like focus trapping or screen reader support makes it possible to utilize any accessibility libraries that your project may already use, eg. [React Aria](https://react-spectrum.adobe.com/react-aria/getting-started.html).
+This also helps to reduce JS bloat by not including similar libraries multiple times in your app bundle.

-The example below utilizes React Aria to achieve an accessible modal like bottom sheet that can be closed via a button in a custom sheet header (built by following the [useDialog](https://react-spectrum.adobe.com/react-aria/useDialog.html) documentation).
-If you want to see a working real world implementation you can take a look at the [Slack example](example/components/slack-message/index.tsx) and try out the related [demo](https://temzasse.github.io/react-modal-sheet/#/slack-message) (optimized for mobile).
+The example below utilizes React Aria to achieve an accessible modal-like bottom sheet that can be closed via a button rendered inside a custom sheet header.

+> ℹ️ The example was built by following the React Aria's [useDialog](https://react-spectrum.adobe.com/react-aria/useDialog.html) documentation.

 ```jsx
 import React from 'react';